 - A person is not to be treated as unable to make a decision unless all practicable steps to help him or her to do so have been taken without success.
 Individuals should be given support to make their own decisions and all practicable steps should be taken to make that possible.
-Support might include: - Different forms of communication e.g. non-verbal such as sign language - Information in different formats, e.g. photographs or flash cards - Treating a medical condition that may be affecting an individual's capacity - A structured programme to improve capacity to make particular decisions, especially relevant for individuals with learning disabilities others do not agree with.
+Support might include: - Different forms of communication e.g. non-verbal such as sign language Information in different formats, e.g. photographs or flash cards

+- Treating a medical condition that may be affecting an individual's capacity - A structured programme to improve capacity to make particular decisions, especially relevant for individuals with learning disabilities Principle 3: - A person is not to be treated as unable to make a decision merely because he or she makes an unwise decision.
+People have a right to make a decision that others do not agree with.
 If there is concern a person is acting in a way that isn't consistent with previous behaviour, or they are making decisions that may put them at risk of harm, then a mental capacity test should be undertaken.